metacpan/metacpan-api/docs/API-docs.md

 ## Being polite

 Currently, the only rules around using the API are to "be polite".
 We have enforced an upper limit of a size of 5000 on search requests.
 If you need to fetch more than 5000 items, you should look at using the scrolling API.
-Search this page for "scroll" to get an example using Search::Elasticsearch.pm or see the [ElasticSearch scroll docs](http://www.elasticsearch.org/guide/reference/api/search/scroll.html) if you are connecting in some other way.
+Search this page for "scroll" to get an example using [Search::Elasticsearch](https://metacpan.org/pod/Search::Elasticsearch) or see the [Elasticsearch scroll docs](http://www.elasticsearch.org/guide/reference/api/search/scroll.html) if you are connecting in some other way.

 You can certainly scroll if you are fetching less than 5000 items.
 You might want to do this if you are expecting a large data set, but will still need to run many requests to get all of the required data.